-Net cash outflows due to operating activities was US\$2.65 million (2022: US\$1.89 million).
+Net cash outflows for the year due to operating activities was US\$2.16 million (2023: US\$2.65 million).
 The majority of this was comprised of administrative expenses and payments of taxes.

-Net cash outflows from investing activities amounted to US\$0.26 million (2022: US\$0.48 million).
-This related to expenditure on exploration and evaluation assets for continuing costs on operated Tanzanian licence interests.
-No expenditures are incurred by the Group on exploration and evaluation activities on the Ruvuma PSA as these are covered by the US\$35 million carry since completion of the Farm-Out in 2020.
+Net cash outflows from investing activities amounted to US\$0.26 million (2023: US\$0.26 million).
+This related to expenditure on E&E and PP&E assets for continuing costs on operated Tanzanian licence interests.
+No material expenditures are incurred by the Group on the Ruvuma PSA as joint operations expenditures are covered by the US\$35 million carry since completion of the Farm-Out in 2020.